Wabash College: Founded November 21, 1832, in Crawfordsville, Indiana, a frontier town

 Framed with Care

 The Wabash College Bookstore located at 301 West Wabash Avenue in Crawfordsville, Indiana, is a partner with Church Hill Classics and a great source to contact about our USA-made, conservation-quality diploma frames.
-Frames can be purchased in the store or on the Wabash College Bookstore website.
+Frames can be purchased in the store or online on our Wabash College diploma frame site.

 “The sheepskin diplomas are larger than most and require a special size mat,” notes Suzanne Zadai, Business Auxiliaries Assistant at Wabash College Bookstore.
 “Each Church Hill Classics frame comes with easy, do-it-yourself instructions.
 Our customers love the fact that Church Hill frames are specially made to fit the diploma and that they can have the diploma framed and ready to go very easily.”